mackron/GTGameEngine/README.markdown

 GTGameEngine is built as a static library.
 There is no direct support shared/dynamic libraries (.so/.dll).

+While I do appreciate people trying this out, I do ask that you don't yet build anything serious until things become a bit more stable.
+In particular, I'm not yet concerning myself with backwards compatibility with the serialized format of most objects, so things like model and scene files will probably break quite frequently.

 GTGameEngine depends on the following libraries: